Newspaper Media outlets have a habit of bashing Online Bingo at every opportunity, and this habit is seemingly once again coming into vogue.

 There are words for this; it is called fraud and addiction.

-People who have this kind of addiction often make the news due to the fact that newspapers need to sell advertising space.
-That is of course our opinion, these articles seem to try to sensationalize these issues to the maximum.
+People who have this kind of addiction make the news because newspapers need to sell advertising space.
+That is, of course, our opinion, these articles seem to try to sensationalise these issues to the maximum.

-The latest example of an online bingo player who has stolen money from an employer involved a woman who works for a Cambridge College as a finance officer stealing almost £300,000 from her employer to fund her habit.
+The latest example of an online bingo player who has stolen money from an employer involved a woman who works for a Cambridge College as a finance officer.
+She has stolen almost £300,000 from her employer to fund her habit.

 Both the Mail and Mirror Newspapers feel that it is fine to mention that the site in question is Jackpot Joy.
-They also fail to mention that both of the newspaper sites run their own Online Bingo sites.
+They also fail to mention that the newspaper sites run their Online Bingo sites.

 The headlines of both articles refer to the fact that this bingo player has lost £6,4 million when this is patently not the case.
 She has lost in the region of £630,000 and not £6,4 Million.

-The £6,4 Million figure is obviously a better figure to put down to get people to read the article.
-Incidentally the £6,4 Million figure is the amount of wagering that this bingo player has made at Jackpot Joy.
+The £6,4 Million figure is a better figure to put down to get people to read the article.
+Incidentally, the £6,4 Million value is the amount of wagering that this bingo player has made at Jackpot Joy.

 The fact is that Jackpot Joy is a licensed and regulated UK Gambling product.
 It allows players to self exclude and set limits on spending at the site.
-It is a responsible bingo site that does offer entertainment.
+It is a responsible bingo site that does entertain.

-Why would it need to apologise for doing this.
-If would not be very long-lived if it was not entertaining.
+Why would it need to apologise for doing this?
+It would not be very long-lived if it was not entertaining.

 We do hope that she gets help and that this is the last of Online Bingo for her.
-For some people it would be better to simply stay away from Online Games of any form.
+For some people, it would be better to stay away from Online Games of any form.

-Addiction of any form is a serious thing and we are sure she will get help moving forward.
-We do hope that both the Mail and Mirror Bingo sites run continual checks on their Bingo players spending habits.
+Addiction of any form is a dangerous thing, and we are sure she will get help moving forward.
+We do hope that both the Mail and Mirror Bingo sites run regular checks on their Bingo players spending habits.

-What do you think the chances are of a Mail or Mirror Bingo story of this nature being reported on?
+What do you think the chances are of a Mail or Mirror Bingo story of this nature getting reported on?